Choosing from Root Canal vs Extraction | Elements Dental Spa

 When Is a Tooth Extraction Recommended?

-A tooth extraction is typically recommended in these situations:
+A tooth extraction is typically recommended in these situations where tooth extractions are necessary:

 • Severely Damaged Teeth: If a tooth is broken below the gum line or has decayed beyond repair, extraction is often the only option.